blqpro/debian-conf/README.md

 /auto-conf-script/ --> Contain auto configuration bash script for specific software // services.

-/bashrc/           --> Contain .bashrc file for desktop or server use (server show ip in $PS1 prompt).
+/bashrc/           --> Contain .bashrc file for desktop or server use (ex: for server show ip in the prompt).